 - 6.4 The following process should be used for identifying dwelling receptors: - 1.
 Identify dwellings in the immediate surrounding area (out to approximately 1km from the solar PV development boundary) that may have visual line of sight to the solar panels.
 Figure 9 below shows the receptor identification process; - 2.
 If visual line of sight exists between the proposed solar PV development and a dwelling, then a solar reflection could be experienced if it is geometrically possible.
 If there is no line of sight, then a reflection cannot be experienced; - 3.
 An additional height should be added to the ground level at a dwelling to represent a viewing height; - 4.
-For dwellings, a recommended additional height of 1.8 metres above ground level should be added to account for eye level on the ground floor.
-A height of 3.8 metres is recommended for a first floor.
+For dwellings, a recommended additional height of 1.8 metres above ground level should be added to account for eye level on the ground floor, with additional floors being assessed as required.
 Additional heights should be considered where a receptor is higher than a first floor.
-Modelling is recommended for ground floor receptors because it is typically occupied during daylight hours; - 5.
+Modelling is recommended for ground floor receptors because it is typically the most occupied during daylight hours; - 5.
 Use the height and location data within the geometric solar reflection model.